RU09342/lab-3-interrupts-and-timers-huanga4/Button Interrupt/ButtonInterruptREADME.txt

-#Button Based Delay
+#Button Interupt
 ##Author: Austin Huang   Co op: Matthew Rodriguez, Seamus Plunkett
 ##Summary
-An LED on the MSP430 will blink at a rate dependent on the duration a user holds down the button.
+An LED's state(on or off) is changed when the button is pressed.

 ##Notes
 Because this program can be run on different MSP430 boards that use different pins, the specific pin numbers are replaced with the variable "X" (i.e. PXOUT ^= BITX;)